adeebatak11/icu_mortality/notes.md

 3. Feature selection -\> table selection

+    -

+        (7) Focus on **clinically-based model prespecification** and use data reduction (unsupervised learning) it the sample size does not allow you to use all the clinically pre-specified variables as single predictors.

     -   How do I pick the right features for my model?
 (Table selection follows feature selection.)

         -   According to Table S1 in (2), choose [these](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0262895#pone.0262895.s001) tables.

     -   Which of the vendor submodule *scripts* do I need for my tables?

     -   Which of the vendor submodule *engineered features* do I need for my tables?

+    -

+4. Address the questions of:

-    -   Address the question of missingness - at what %age of missingness do I drop a feature?
+    -   Missingness - at what %age of missingness do I drop a feature?
 Should I make exceptions for critical variables?

-4. Model of choice:\
+    -   Multicollinearity

+    -   Outliers

-    Logistic regression + XGBoost + SHAP
+5. Model of choice: (1) Penalized logistic regression (2) Logistic regression + XGBoost + SHAP

-5.
+    How do you minimize bias?\
+    From each article, we defined five signaling items to indicate potential bias.
+We elaborate on these items in Table A.2:

+    (1) unclear or biased validation of model performance,

+    (2) difference in whether data-driven variable selection was performed (yes/no) before applying LR and ML algorithms,

+    (3) difference in handling of continuous variables before applying LR and ML algorithms,

+    (4) different predictors considered for LR and ML algorithms,

+    (5) whether corrections for imbalanced outcomes where used only for LR or only for ML algorithms\

+6.

 ## Aside